-g If you take off into a strong wind and then turn downwind with constant pitch and attitude, the speed 'perceived' from ground reference will appear to increase by an amount equivalent to the wind speed.
+If you take off into a strong wind and then turn downwind with constant pitch and attitude, the speed 'perceived' from ground reference will appear to increase by an amount equivalent to the wind speed.
 If you then attempt to reduce 'perceived' speed by increasing the attitude, it can lead to the use of high power, together with a reduced rate of climb and in severe cases a high sink rate.
-You are now in the classic vortex ring condition, near the trees with low IAS and full power.
-Now get out of that! (see para 4.13c).
+You are now in the classic vortex ring condition, near the trees with low IAS and full power - not good!

-4.5 Look Out
+Look Out

-a Always keep a good look-out (and listen-out) for other aircraft, particularly over and close to radio beacons, Visual Reference Points and in the vicinity of aerodromes.
-The most hazardous conflicts are those aircraft with the least relative movement to your own.
+Always keep a good look-out (and listen-out), for other aircraft, particularly over and close to radio beacons, Visual Reference Points and in the vicinity of aerodromes.
+The most hazardous conflicts are those aircrafts with the least relative movement to your own.
 These are the ones that are difficult to see and the ones you are more likely to hit.
-Beware of blind spots and move your head, or the helicopter, to uncover these areas.
+Beware of the blind spots and move your head, or the helicopter, to uncover these areas.
 Scan effectively.
-(See Safety Sense Leaflet 13A 'Collision Avoidance'.)

-b Helicopters are harder to see than aeroplanes so if the fixed wing pilot hasn't seen you, you had better keep an exemplary look out and make sure you've seen him!
+Helicopters are harder to see than aeroplanes so if the fixed wing pilot hasn't seen you, you had better keep an exemplary look out and make sure you've seen him!

-c Remember the Rules of the Air which include flying on the right-hand side of line features (even if your helicopter is flown from the right) and give way to traffic on your right.
+Remember the Rules of the Air which include flying on the right-hand side of the line features (even if the helicopter is flown from the right) and give way to traffic on your right.

-d If the helicopter has strobe lights, use them.
+If the helicopter has strobe lights, use them.
 If you are in a crowded circuit environment, use landing lights as well.

-e Spend as little time as possible with your head 'in the office'.
+Spend as little time as possible with your head 'in the cockpit'.